Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Related Work

 \section{Related Work}

-\textbf{Vulnerability Detection in Smart Contracts.} As listed in Table~\xyx{\ref{tab:all_tools}} in Appendix, there are mainly 13 security scanners on smart contracts.
+\textbf{Vulnerability Detection in Smart Contracts.} There is already a list of security scanners on smart contracts.
 From the perspective of software analysis, these scanners could be categorized into static- or dynamic-based.
-In the former category, \slither~\cite{Git-Slither} aims to be the analysis framework that runs a suite of vulnerability detectors. \textsc{Oyente}~\cite{oyento,Git-Oyente} analyzes the bytecode of the contracts and applies Z3-solver~\cite{z3} to conduct symbolic executions.
-Recently, \smartcheck~\cite{smartcheck,Git-SmartCheck} translates Solidity source code into an XML-based IR and defines the XPath-based patterns to find code issues. \textsc{Securify}~\cite{securify,Git-Securify}, a tool that can work on the EVM code, is proposed to detect the vulnerability via compliance (or violation) patterns to guarantee that certain behaviors are safe (or unsafe, respectively).
+In the former category, \slither~\cite{Git-Slither} aims to be the analysis framework that runs a suite of vulnerability detectors. \textsc{Oyente}~\cite{oyento} analyzes the bytecode of the contracts and applies Z3-solver~\cite{z3} to conduct symbolic executions.
+Recently, \smartcheck~\cite{smartcheck} translates Solidity source code into an XML-based IR and defines the XPath-based patterns to find code issues. \textsc{Securify}~\cite{securify} is proposed to detect the vulnerability via compliance (or violation) patterns to guarantee that certain behaviors are safe (or unsafe, respectively).
 These static tools usually adopt symbolic execution or verification techniques, being relevant to \ourTool.
 However, none of them applies code-similarity based matching technique or takes into account the possible DMs in code to prevent from attacks.

-There are some other tools that enable the static analysis for smart contracts. \zeus \cite{zeus} adopts XACML as a language to write the safety and fairness properties, converts them into LLVM IR~\cite{llvm_ir} and then feeds them to a verification engine such as \textsc{SeaHorn} \cite{GurfinkelKKN15}.
+There are some other tools that enable the static analysis for smart contracts. \textsc{VeriSmart}~\cite{verismart} proposes a domain-specific algorithm for verifying smart contracts. \textsc{VerX}~\cite{verx} combines symbolic execution and contract status abstraction to verify transactions. \zeus \cite{zeus} adopts XACML as a language to write the safety and fairness properties, converts them into LLVM IR~\cite{llvm_ir} and then feeds them to a verification engine such as \textsc{SeaHorn} \cite{GurfinkelKKN15}.
 Besides, there is another EVM bytecode decompiling and analysis frame, namely \textsc{Octopus}~\cite{Git-Octopus}, which needs the users to define the patterns for vulnerability detections.
 To prevent the DAO, Grossman et al. propose the notion of effectively Callback Free (ECF) objects in order to allow callbacks without preventing modular reasoning \cite{ecf}. \textsc{Maian} is presented to detect greedy, prodigal, and suicidal contracts \cite{maian}, and hence the vulnerabilities to address differ from the types we address in this paper.
-The above tools are relevant, but due to various reasons (issues in tool availability or supported types), we cannot have a direct comparison between \ourTool and them.
+The above tools are relevant, but due to various reasons (e.g., issues in tool availability), we cannot have a direct comparison with them.